Barking!

 Barking! is a British children's television series that produced three series between October 2004 and February 2006.
-The show was originally broadcast on ITV1's children's slot CITV.
+The show was originally broadcast on ITV's children's slot CITV.
 It was nominated for Best Drama at the 11th British Academy Children's Awards.

 All 20 episodes of Barking! were repeated frequently on the CITV channel between 2006 and 2013.
 In February 2018, a similar show Waffle the Wonder Dog was released on CBeebies.

 Premise

 The series stars Katy McGowan as Jezza Matthews, a teenage girl with a talking dog named Georgie, voiced by Will Mellor, who was given as a welcome gift by her stepfather, Greg (Charles Dale), when Jezza moved with her family to Devon.
 Jezza is the only person that knows that Georgie could talk, as they go out on adventures around the fictional town of Stonemoor in Devon, but Georgie always causes mischief and gets Jezza in for the blame, Jezza doesn't mind though as they are still close.
 Other major characters in the show included Jezza's mother, Pippa (Robin Weaver), and her stepbrothers Dan (Adam Scourfield) and Ollie (Tom Millner).